sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Defined in {{RFC4949}} as "the property that data has not been changed, destroyed, or lost in an unauthorized or accidental manner."

+Data Source:

+: One or more properties that enable a SACM component to identify an (target) endpoint that is claimed to be the original source of received data.

 Data Origin:

-: One or more properties that enable a SACM component to identify an Endpoint that is claimed to be the original source of received data.
+: One or more properties that enable a SACM component to identify the SACM component that initially acquired or produced data about a (target) endpoint (e.g. via collection from a data source).

 Data Provenance:

-: A historical record of the origins and evolution of data that is influenced by inputs, entities, functions and processes.
+: A historical record of the sources, origins and evolution of data that is influenced by inputs, entities, functions and processes.

 Endpoint: